debog/hypar/doc/Examples.md

 Alternatively, #HyPar::op_file_format can be set to \a text, and GNUPlot or something similar can be used to plot the resulting text files.

-The following plot shows the final solution - FOM (full-order model) refers to the HyPar solution, ROM (reduced-order model) refers to the DMD solution.
+The following plot shows the final solution (density) - FOM (full-order model) refers to the HyPar solution, ROM (reduced-order model) refers to the DMD solution.
 @image html Solution_1DSodShockTubeROM_DMD.png